Houstonwp/gh-down/readme.md

 gh extension install <local-path-or-repo>
 ```

-Install the extension from this repository or your fork, then run `gh down` to check service health whenever you need a quick status update.
+Run the command with `gh down` whenever you want a quick health check.

-## Development

-The project includes a GitHub Actions workflow that runs `gofmt`, `go vet`, and `go test ./...` on each push and pull request.
-Run the same commands locally before opening a PR to catch issues early.